-- 2.1 The Brigstock Neighbourhood Plan must support the strategic development needs set out in the North Northamptonshire Joint Core Strategy 2011 2031 (the Local Plan Part 1) (adopted July 2016), including policies for housing development.
-The Core Strategy requires the scale of housing growth in Brigstock to be led by locally identified housing needs taking account of the level of service provision, recent development and existing commitments. - 2.2 The Core Strategy's housing requirement for East Northamptonshire equates to 8,400 dwellings (420 dwellings per year) over the period 2011-2031.
-Of this, the rural housing requirement for the district is 820 dwellings over the plan period.
-Brigstock parish provides for 7.1% of the current housing stock in the district's rural area.
-Applying the same proportion to the 820 dwellings planned for rural East Northamptonshire would suggest that a reasonable provision for Brigstock would be around 60 homes for the period 2011 to 2031. - 2.3 14 new homes have been built in Brigstock over the period 2011 to 2016.
-There are a further 11 new homes in the pipeline (at 31 March 2016).
-Taking account of these, the residual requirement that we would need to plan for would be around 35 new homes.
-It is a level of growth that is suitable for the level of services and facilities in Brigstock, and allows the village to respond positively to identified housing need issues- especially the need for housing for older people and first-time buyers.
-75% of respondents to our 2017 questionnaire survey agreed that we should plan for around 35 additional new homes.
+- 2.1 The Brigstock Neighbourhood Plan must support the strategic development needs set out in the Northamptonshire Joint Core Strategy (also known as the "Core Strategy") 2011 - 2031 (the Local Plan Part 1), including policies for - 2.2 The Core Strategy's housing requirement for East Northamptonshire equates to 8,400 dwellings (420 dwellings per for Brigstock would be around 60 homes for the period 2011 to 2031. - 2.3 14 new homes have been built in Brigstock over the period 2011 to 2016.
+There are a further 11 new homes in the allows the village to respond positively to identified housing need issues- especially the need for housing for older people and first-time buyers.
+75% of respondents to our 2017 guestionnaire survey agreed that we should plan for around 35 additional new homes.